 Made with an easy twist on a sugar cookie, this is one of those easy recipes that can dress up a dessert table.
 Using a large Christmas cookie plate, place this DIY Valentine’s Day wreath in the center of your holiday table and add some other fun items around it.

-If you plan to make this heart wreath at different times during the year, I highly suggest buying some boxes of Valentine’s conversation hearts in late January or early February.
-They are more difficult to find later in the year, but they make this wreath a lot more fun.
-You want people to be able to walk by and graze on the classic cookies and candy.
+- If you plan to make this heart wreath at different times during the year, I highly suggest buying some boxes of Valentine’s conversation hearts in late January or early February.
+They’re harder to find later in the year.

 1 box white cake mix (I used Duncan Hines)